Kimchi Making in Seoul – What to Expect

 Kimchi Making Class Seoul – Course Overview

 We will begin by picking you up from your hotel in Seoul.
 Upon arrival at the Kimchi class, you will be welcomed with some traditional Korean tea which will be either Yuja (citrous), Maesil (plum), or Nokcha (green tea).
-You will get to wear a Hanbok (traditional Korean clothes), and learn the Korean greeting etiquette.
+You will get to wear a Hanbok (traditional Korean clothes), and learn local greeting etiquette.

-Wearing Hanbok – Dress to Impress
+Wear a Hanbok Experience – Dress to Impress

 During our Kimchi Making Class in Seoul, you will have the chance to fully dive into the authentic environment by wearing a Hanbok.
 A Hanbok is a form of traditional Korean dress available for both men and women that dates back to the Joseon Dynasty.
 The attire is semi-formal and is usually worn during celebrations and festivals.